-The largest Medieval manuscript in the world, believed to have been the work of a single monk in Bohemia (in the modern Czech Republic), it’s not its 620 pages at three-feet in size that makes it remarkable; it’s the Devil contained therein.
+The largest Medieval manuscript in the world is believed to have been the work of a single monk in Bohemia (in modern Czechia).
+Nevertheless, it’s not its 620 pages at three feet in size that makes it remarkable; it’s the Devil contained therein.

-Literally meaning “giant book,” the Codex Gigas was created in the 13th century and originally stored in the Benedictine monastery at Podlažice.
-The manuscript contains not only the New and Old Testaments but an assortment of other shorter texts addressing matters of extreme practicality for the time: exorcism, grammar, a calendar, and medical works, to name a few.
+The Codex Gigas (meaning “giant book”) was created in the 13th century and originally stored in the Benedictine monastery at Podlažice.
+The manuscript contains not only the New and Old Testaments but also an assortment of other shorter texts addressing matters of extreme practicality for the time: exorcism, grammar, a calendar, and medical works, to name a few.

 “If the scribe worked for six hours a day and wrote six days a week this means that the manuscript could have taken about five years to complete.
 If the scribe was a monk he may only have been able to work for about three hours a day, and this means that the manuscript could have taken ten years to write.
 As the scribe may also have ruled the lines to guide the writing before he began to write (it probably took several hours to rule one leaf), this extends the period it took to complete the manuscript.
 The scribe also decorated the manuscript, so this all means that the manuscript probably took at least 20 years to finish, and could even have taken 30.”